hanweg/GeminiProvideXReportGenerator/README.md

 # Gemini ProvideX Report Generator

-A powerful C# WPF application that provides AI-human collaborative SQL query generation and data analysis for Sage 100 Advanced ProvideX ERP systems.
-Features real-time table mirroring from ProvideX to SQLite with Google Gemini AI integration for intelligent query assistance.
+A powerful C# WPF application for AI-assisted SQL query generation and data analysis compatible with Sage 100 Advanced ProvideX ERP systems.

+The tool mirrors data from licensed ProvideX databases to SQLite for efficient querying and integrates with Google Gemini AI to help construct, refine, and troubleshoot SQL queries.

+Note: This software is an independent project and is not affiliated with, endorsed by, or approved by Sage.
+It requires a valid licensed installation of Sage 100 Advanced and the ProvideX ODBC driver.

 ## 🎯 Overview